Orange background with world globe in foreground and icons related to engineering

 • Estimated costs

-You will then make a model of the bridge to test its capability.
+You will finish by making a model of your bridge and testing its capability.

 Teaching staff